- Timing/Schedule of the Qualifying Exam

 The Qualifying Examination (QE) will be offered at the start of the Fall and Spring Semesters of each academic year.
 All students entering the Materials Science and Engineering Ph.D. program must take the Qualifying Examination the second time it is offered after having joined the Department.
 Students who enter the program in the Fall semester are expected to take the QE the following August, whereas students who enter in the Spring semester will take the QE the following January.
 The exact dates will be announced during the month before the exam.

 Students have the option of taking the exam early if they wish.

 Individual requests for a delay—for example, if it is determined that a student is not suitably prepared for the exam—require a petition to the Graduate Studies Committee.
 In the case of insufficient preparation, the petition must be accompanied by a study plan outlining how the student will overcome the perceived deficiency.

 Students admitted to the M.S.
 Program must either complete the M.S. degree and apply and be admitted to the Ph.D. program before they can proceed to take the QE, or formally change to the Ph.D. program during their first semester at the University of Maryland, College Park.
 A Master's student who transfers to the Ph.D. program during their first semester will be able to take the QE the second time it is offered after making the switch, just as a student originally admitted to the Ph.D. program would.

 Before the Exam: Choosing Examination Questions and Research Areas

-Before the qualifying exam, students will be asked to provide to the Graduate Committee Chair their first, second and third choice of the three research areas in which they wish to take the QE.
-Students will be assigned a Research Area for the QE that is different from that of their Research Advisor's, and on a different topic than the one on which they are planning to perform their Ph.D. thesis research.
+Before the qualifying exam, students will be asked to provide to the Graduate Committee Chair their first, second and third choice of the four research areas in which they wish to take the QE.
+Students can be assigned a Research Area for the QE, which can be the same as that of their Research Advisor's (effective Spring 2020).
 The research areas are: